-PPT 2-37 Two Major Economic Systems
+PPT 2-36 Two Major Economic Systems

-- b.
-These economies are known as SOCIALISM and COMMUNISM. - B. No one economic system is perfect by itself. - Free-market mechanisms haven't been responsive enough to a nation's social and economic needs and haven't adequately protected the environment. - 2.
-Socialism and communism haven't always created enough jobs or wealth to keep economies growing fast enough. - 3.
+- fast enough. - 3.
 Socialist and communist countries have moved toward CAPITALISM. - 4.
 So-called capitalist countries tend to move toward SOCIALISM. - 5.
-No country is purely capitalist or purely capitalist, rather some MIX OF THE TWO SYSTEMS. - 6.
+No country is purely socialist or purely capitalist, rather some MIX OF THE TWO SYSTEMS. - 6.
 The result has been a BLEND of capitalism and communism. - C. MIXED ECONOMIES are economic systems in which some allocation of resources is made by the market and some by government.